Aric Remen, DVM - Owner

 Aric Remen was born in Puerto Rico and was raised in Scottsdale, Arizona.
 He earned a B.S. in Environmental Resources, with a concentration in Wildlife Habitat Management from Arizona State University in 1995.
 Before starting veterinary school, he worked on a variety of wildlife projects, including Urban Coyote Project in Tucson.
 In 2000, Aric then went on to Ross University in St. Kitts, West Indies.
 He attended Colorado State University for one year of clinical studies and earned his D.V.M from Ross in 2003.
 Aric's hobbies include watching the Colts play, traveling, fishing, and playing poker.
-He shares his home with his wife, their two daughters, one Golden Retriever, Junie; and Puppy a terrier-poodle mix.
+He shares his home with his wife, their two daughters, a Golden Retriever, a Boxer, a terrier-poodle mix, and tortoises.

 Please see Marge's page on the "Marge's Clipping Corner" for a complete and detailed biography.

-Smokey is a highly opinionated and outgoing 14-year-old neutered male.
-He is very tolerant with other cats and okay with dogs his size, but any bigger than that and he will swat at them!
-He is the face of our practice, and can usually be found prowling the hallways or stretched out on the front desk.
-Smokey is very passionate about food, and won't hesitate to let you know when he wants a bite of your lunch!
-We've fallen head over heels for this handsome boy, and hope he can find a loving home where he can be your very own top cat!
-I AM ADOPTABLE!
-TAKE ME HOME!
+Smokey is a highly opinionated and outgoing 19-year-old neutered male.
+He is very tolerant of other cats and seems okay with dogs his size (most of the time).
+Smokey tends to get sassy with larger dogs and will swat at them occasionally.
+He can usually be found prowling the hallways, wandering around the clinic "yelling" at staff members to feed him (over and over, despite countless meals and snacks he's already had), or leisurely stretched out on the front desk.
+Smokey is very passionate about food and won't hesitate to let you know when he wants a bite of anything you have!